-- The condensate drain must be depressurised. - The inner diameter of the condensate drain must not be reduced. - A neutralization device is recommended for each system to collect condensate containing oil. - The condensate drain must be constructed from a corrosion- and acid-resistant material (e.g. plastic or stainless steel). - The local water disposal regulations must be considered.
+- The condensate drain must be depressurised. - The inner diameter of the condensate drain must not be reduced. - A neutralization device is recommended for each system to collect condensate containing oil. - The siphon must be constructed from a corrosionand acid-resistant material (e.g. plastic or stainless steel). - The siphon must be regularly filled with water to prevent it from drying out. - The siphon must also be filled with water during an interruption of operation. - The local water disposal regulations must be considered.